 Dick Harryvan was appointed to the Supervisory Board on 6 October 2015, which became effective on 2 February 2016.
-He was appointed vice-chair of the Supervisory Board on 24 February 2016.
-From 2006 through 2009 Mr Harryvan was a member of the executive board of ING Group and chief executive officer of ING Direct.
+He was appointed Vice-chair of the Supervisory Board on 24 February 2016.
+From 2006 through 2009, Mr Harryvan was member of the executive board of ING Group and chief executive officer of ING Direct.
 Other former positions include co-chair of the International Academy of Retail Banking, non-executive director of Voya Financial Inc., general manager Bancassurance at ING Bank, deputy general manager at Nationale-Nederlanden, vice-president Operations of the Halifax Insurance Company and member of the advisory board of Gulf Bank.
-Besides being a member of the Supervisory Board, Mr Harryvan is, among others, member of the supervisory board of ANWB B.V., partner at Finch Capital (formerly called Orange Growth Capital) and member of the advisory board of ONYX4People.
+Besides being a member of the Supervisory Board, Mr Harryvan is, amongst others, member of the supervisory board of ANWB B.V., partner at Finch Capital (formerly called Orange Growth Capital) and member of the advisory board of ONYX4People.

-Heijo Hauser was appointed to the Supervisory Board as from the Settlement Date.
+Heijo Hauser was appointed to the Supervisory Board as of 7 July 2014.
+On 31 May 2018, he was reappointed as Supervisory Board member.
 From January 1991 until June 2011, Mr Hauser was managing director of Towers Watson in Germany.
 He specialised in providing consulting services to insurance companies in areas such as strategy, distribution, product and risk management.
 He also managed Towers Watson's businesses in the German-speaking, Nordic and Central European countries.
 From September 1987 until December 1990, Mr Hauser was managing director of the travel and financial services subsidiaries of Metro in Germany.
 Other previous positions include sales director of Deutsche Krankenversicherung and marketing actuary of Victoria Lebensversicherung.
-Mr Hauser holds a

-Master's degree in mathematics from the Ruhr University of Bochum (Germany).
+Mr Hauser holds a Master's degree in mathematics from the Ruhr University of Bochum (Germany).
 Besides being a member of the Supervisory Board, Mr Hauser is chair of the board of Freundeskreis Elisabeth-Hospiz e.V.

 Jan Holsboer was appointed to the Supervisory Board on 1 March 2014.
 He was appointed chair on 7 July 2014.
 On 2 June 2016, Mr Holsboer was reappointed to the Supervisory Board.
 On the same date, he was also reappointed chair.
+Mr Holsboer will step down at the close of the annual general meeting on 29 May 2019.
 From 14 May 2012 until the legal merger between NN Group and ING Verzekeringen which became effective on 1 March 2014, he was a member of the supervisory board of ING Verzekeringen.
-From 14 May 2012 until the Settlement Date, Mr Holsboer was also a member of the supervisory boards of ING Group, ING Bank N.V.
+From 14 May 2012 until 7 July 2014, Mr Holsboer was also a member of the supervisory boards of ING Group, ING Bank N.V.
 (ING Bank) and ING Insurance Eurasia.
 Previously, Mr Holsboer was a member of the executive board of Univar N.V. and from 1990 until 1999 he was a member of the executive boards of Nationale-Nederlanden and ING Group.
 From 2001 until 2018, Mr Holsboer was chair of the supervisory board of TD Bank N.V.
 Besides being a member of the Supervisory Board, Mr Holsboer is, among others, supervisory board member of YAFA S.p.A.
 (Turin, Italy) and a member of the supervisory board of YAM Invest N.V.